Elastigirl: Reception

 Hunter's performance in both films was well-received.
 Bradshaw deemed it "a genuine career highlight", and Scott Chitwood of ComingSoon.net praised her effortlessness in transitioning "from heroine to mom".
 Frey said Helen is enriched by Hunter's "earthy voice", while Jeff Vice of the Deseret News said she delivers the cast's standout performance.
 James Berardinelli argued that while her voice may be "a little too recognizable ... it doesn't take long for us to forget the actress as the character comes to life".
-On her work in the sequel, Peter Travers of Rolling Stone said Hunter "makes the newly emboldened character resonate onscreen like nobody's business".
+On her work in the sequel, Peter Travers of Rolling Stone said Hunter "makes the newly emboldened character resonate onscreen like nobody's business", and Chang said she delivers a "powerhouse portrait of motherhood at its most resilient".
 IndieWire ranked her Pixar's third-best performance, behind Amy Poehler in Inside Out (2015).
+Writing for the same publication, Chris O’Falt named Hunter one of "The 20 Best Voice Performances of the Last 20 Years", in 2016.
 Entertainment Weekly ranked her sixth, and GameRant ranked her seventh.
+In the Vulture article "The 25 Best Animated Movie Voice Performances Since Aladdin", journalist Bilge Ebiri ranked her 21st and compared it to her work in Raising Arizona (1987).
 Backstage included Hunter's work in both films among "14 of the Best Voice Acting Performances of All Time".
 GoldDerby ranked it the third-best performance of her career, and Collider ranked it seventh, describing it as integral to both the film and "the creation of an icon".
 Variety ranked Hunter the 36th greatest acting performance from a superhero film, and gave her an honorable mention in recognition of the "13 Best Disney Voice Performances".